 NO GIVE AWAYS!
 If someone wants to adopt the pet you have, the prospective new owners needs to meet certain requirements and pay an adoption fee.
 This is to ensure that the adopter is prepared to make a commitment to your pet.

 LIMITS ON BREEDS: Unfortunately, due to liability issues, we cannot accept the following pure-breeds or mixes where these breeds predominate: Pit Bulls, American Bull Dog, Chow-Chow, American Staffordshire Terriers, Rottweilers, Doberman Pinschers, and Wolf Dogs.
 For help in re-homing these breeds click here (see Additional Resources for Re-Homing Your Pet).

 IS YOUR PET SPAYED OR NEUTERED (INCLUDING PUPPIES AND KITTENS)?
 In an effort to reduce the pet overpopulation problem, PetSmart Charities Corporate Office has mandated that all adoptable pets at PetSmart stores and special adoption events must be spayed or neutered including puppies and kittens.

 For pets older pets, Save-A-Life will provide free certificates entitling pet owners to discounted fees for the spay/neuter surgery at our veterinary partners in the greater Savannah area.
 When you use this free certificate, pet owners may submit proof of altering when the animal is adopted through our pet placement program and we will refund $45 for cats, $60 for male dogs and $70 for female dogs once the pet has been adopted.

 HOW TO START: To register with the Pet Placement Program, make sure your pet meets the given requirements listed below.
-Then bring your pet to one of our Mobile Adoption unless you have been approved to join the Community Placement Program .
-We meet every Saturday (except major holidays) at PetSmart, 11132 Abercorn St., Savannah, GA from 12 Noon- 2:30 PM.
-We also schedule mobiles from 11 AM to 2 PM at one of the TailsSpin stores as necessary.
+Then bring your altered pet to our Mobile Adoption unless you have been approved to join the Community Placement Program .
+We meet every Saturday (except major holidays) at PetSmart, 11132 Abercorn St., Savannah, GA from 12:30 PM- 2:30 PM.

-NOTE 1: Our mobile schedules for both PetSmart and TailsSpin stores are given on the home page of this web site.
+NOTE 1: Our mobile schedules for PetSmart are given on the home page of this web site.